Who is Marc MkKoy

 Personally, I hate politics.
 I abhor games, roles, personas.
 I have limited and valuable gray matter for devoting to issues more worthy of my faculties, rather than compartmentalizing any number of identities to accommodate others who prefer pomp over substance.
 I am not given to pretensions or facades.
 My beginnings are of that from a blue-collar, working-class, suburban, parochial/public school environment.
 I have always challenged, questioned, scrutinized and disobeyed.

 I love my family.
-They are gifts from above, and I would lay my life down for any of them.
+I would lay my life down for any of them.
 My childhood was great.
 I know what it is like to play outside when the temperature is breaching 100 degrees without a “warning to sequester indoors for fear of secreting perspiration.
 I mowed grass for my own money, played sports, had a dog that lived outside in a dog house, disobeyed my parents, spent a lot of time grounded in my room, and finished everything on my plate.
 I committed so many violations of law that if I were apprehended today I would spend the rest of my life in jail.
 What were the offenses, you ask?
 I rode most of my life without a seat-belt, rode in the back of a pickup truck, did not pay taxes on my snow shoveling or grass cutting money, rode my bike without a helmet, built tree houses in violation of zoning and building codes, took a sip of beer or wine when I had the chance, rode my dirt bike on the street with no license or plates…I was a precocious scofflaw from the beginning.
 Thank goodness government has gotten wiser than years of living and now can dictate how to live.

 In many respects, I didn’t grow up until later in life.
 I had no reason to.
 My whole life was laid down before me.
 The paths to success and security were well trodden by the millions of other suburban, middle-class, blue-collar kids before me.
 I knew what I was taught, and learned what I was told.
 It was all second-hand conventional wisdom and hearsay.
 Looking upon that path I saw dust, ruts, litter and graffiti etched into trees lining the way.
 I saw myself with the limited knowledge I had acquired from other generations who had long forgotten how to venture out in exploration of new paths.
 I yearned to be one of the daring who trod headlong into the briary thicket.
 The path was too obvious, convenient, and purposeful.
 I began to question, wonder and search.